Francoois/ece-userapi-grSI02/README.md

 # User API http-server

-Simple http-server with user API
+Simple http-server with a user API

 ## Functionality